 Game-Breaking Injury: Roberta in the anime.
 It doesn't matter how superhuman she was, she has clear limits and up against one of the best special forces in the world.
 Thus...she's lost one eye, one arm, two fingers on her remaining hand, and is missing a leg.

-Fridge Brilliance: Some shotguns from the 70's and 80's were less likely to jam when reloaded sideways since the cartridge could leave the gun more easily.
+Gangsta Style: Dutch does this once with a shotgun in episode 6.
+However, some shotguns from the 70's and 80's were less likely to jam when reloaded sideways since the cartridge could leave the gun more easily.
 This does not justify actually firing it sideways, but then again it's a shotgun...

 Geeky Turn-On: The one thing to cause a positive reaction from Jane?
 Benny's hacking skills.